kevteg/docker-python-starting-point/README.md

 # docker-python-starting-point 🐳 🐍

-The idea of this project is to be a template for Python projects with Docker
+Template for Python projects with Docker

 # How to use